 When setting up this service it was a truly groundbreaking idea as you couldn’t find anything like this online.
 Nothing even came close to it!

 This is a FREE service where a genealogist will come to you and offer their expertise.
 You do not have to search the entire Internet looking for help.

 You just post your research project and then let a genealogist come to you.
 It’s that simple!

 Verified specialists come to you!

-To make sure that the genealogist can actually help you their credentials are first verified.
+To make sure that the genealogist can help you their credentials are first verified.

-This means that their background is checked to see whether they are a member of a professional organization, has secondary education or has some special experience.
+This means that their background is checked to see whether they are a member of a professional organization, have a secondary education, or have some special experience.

 Genealogy Freelancers acts as sort of the middle man, bringing the family historian and the experienced genealogist together.